moshix/3270BBS/basic_manual.md

-# 🖥️ TIMESHARE BASIC/3270BBS Manual
+# 🖥️ TIMESHARING BASIC/3270BBS Manual

 **Copyright © 2025-2026 by moshix.
 All rights reserved.**